eserlxl/vglog-filter/doc/DEVELOPER_GUIDE.md

 2.  **Workflow test failures**: These often indicate issues with script logic, environment variables, or unexpected program output.
 Reproduce the workflow test locally step-by-step.
 3.  **Memory sanitizer errors**: If you're running a sanitized build, these indicate memory-related bugs (e.g., use-after-free, uninitialized reads).
 Use a debugger (like GDB) to pinpoint the exact location.
 4.  **Performance test failures**: Could be due to a performance regression in your code, or an unstable test environment.
 Check system resources and ensure optimization flags are correctly applied.
+5.  **Version-related test failures**: Ensure the `VERSION` file is present and accessible, and that version resolution logic is working correctly.

 ### Versioning Issues

 1.  **Version not detected**: Ensure the `VERSION` file exists in the expected locations and is readable by the `vglog-filter` executable.
 2.  **Tag conflicts**: If you're manually managing tags, use `tag-manager cleanup` to remove old or conflicting tags.
 3.  **Automated release not created**: Verify that your commit messages adhere to Conventional Commits and that the changes warrant a version bump (e.g., `feat:` or `fix:`).
+4.  **LOC delta calculation issues**: Check the versioning configuration in `dev-config/versioning.yml` and ensure the semantic version analyzer is working correctly.

+### Debugging Tips

+1.  **Use debug builds**: Build with `./build.sh debug` for better debugging information
+2.  **Enable sanitizers**: Use ASAN/MSAN builds to catch memory issues early
+3.  **Use GDB**: Attach GDB to debug crashes and examine program state
+4.  **Check logs**: Look for error messages and debug output
+5.  **Reproduce locally**: Try to reproduce issues in your local environment

 ### Getting Help